ipfs/ipfs-gui/research/README.md

 |---------------------|----------------------|
 | ![](img/002-add-file-webui-1.png) | ![](img/002-add-file-webui-2.png) |

-**Desktop** let's you drop files anywhere on it, but provides no indication that it's possible.
+**Desktop** lets you drop files anywhere on it, but provides no indication that it's possible.
 Dropping a file works well as the file list shows filenames and is ordered by date added, so the file you just dropped appears at the top of the list.

 Adding a large file is handled, showing an indeterminate progress bar, which helps inform the user that something is happening.